-Please remember, Driving is a Priviledge, so Don’t Lose it
+Please remember, Driving is a Privilege, so Don’t Lose it

 There are several infractions that can lead you to lose or restrict your driving privileges.
 Here are a few that pertain a lot to teen drivers.